mijahauan/SWL-ka9q/README.md

 When you click "Listen Live":
 1. The server requests a new audio channel from ka9q-radio via ka9q-python
-2. A WebSocket connection is established for RTP packet streaming
+2. A WebSocket connection is established for PCM audio streaming
+3. Server receives RTP multicast, parses headers, extracts PCM payload
+4. Server byte-swaps PCM data for correct endianness and forwards to browser
-3. Audio packets are decoded in the browser using Web Audio API
+5. Browser schedules PCM buffers using Web Audio API for gapless playback
-4. Multiple stations can be played simultaneously
+6. Multiple stations can be played simultaneously
-5. Click **⏹️ Stop Listening** to end the stream
+7. Click **⏹️ Stop Listening** to end the stream

 ## API Endpoints